 This Child Safety and Wellbeing policy was written and approved by the Board of Management on 21 February 2011, to demonstrate the strong commitment in establishing and maintaining child safety practices by Eighty9 Limited and its wholly owned subsidiaries Status Works Pty Ltd and Allied Services Worldwide Pty Ltd, collectively and hereinafter referred to as "the Organisation".
-This policy will be reviewed in February 2024.
+This policy will be reviewed in February 2026.
+This policy and associated documents are accessible on the Organisations websites and internally via the Intranet for all employees and volunteers.